WebIDauth/WebIDauth/README.md

 # What is WebIDauth?

-WebIDauth is an authentication service (or Identification Provider) for [WebID](http://www.w3.org/wiki/WebID) enabled [FOAF](www.foaf-project.org/) profiles, aiming to provide a service similar to [foafssl.org](https://foafssl.org/srv/idp).
+WebIDauth is a "full" authentication service (or Identification Provider) for [WebID](http://www.w3.org/wiki/WebID) enabled [FOAF](www.foaf-project.org/) profiles, aiming to provide a service similar to [foafssl.org](https://foafssl.org/srv/idp).

 # Functionalities

 Right now, WebIDauth supports the following functionalities:

+* initiates the WebID protocol, by requesting an SSL client from connecting clients
 * checks the request for a variable called **verbose** and verifies if it is set, and if so it displays the contents of the certificate used to connect to the IdP (the request does not have to contain a valid **authreqissuer** value)
 * checks if the SubjectAltName filed contains something else other than the webid uri, and only processes the URI
 * checks if the webid profile contains multiple public keys and cycles through them looking for a match